mlsdpk/slam_vdb/Docker/README.md

 **Note: You image name will be your container name**

-Once the build is done your containers should up and running.
+Once the build is done, your containers should be up and running.
 Goto `http://localhost:8080/vnc.html` to visualize your docker container.
 The visualization to docker is made possible with this repo [here](https://github.com/adeeb10abbas/ros2-docker-dev).

 ## Summary